-- The countries in which the work is proposed to be performed; - A description of the work to proposed to performed outside the U.S.; - Proposed budget of work to be performed; and - The rationale for performing the work outside the U.S.
+- The countries in which the work is proposed to be performed; - A description of the work proposed to be performed outside the U.S.; - Proposed budget of work to be performed outside the U.S.; and - The rationale for performing the work outside the U.S.

-For the rationale, the Recipient must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA that the Award was selected under and is otherwise in the interests of EERE and the United States.
+For the rationale, the Recipient must demonstrate to the satisfaction of EERE that a waiver would further the purposes of the FOA under which the Award was selected and is otherwise in the interests of EERE and the United States.
 EERE may require additional information before considering a waiver request.
-Save the waiver request(s) in a single PDF file titled "ControlNumber_PerformanceofWork_Waiver".
+Save the waiver request(s) in a single PDF file titled "ControlNumber\PerformanceofWork\Waiver".